byxhy/byxhy.github.io/_posts/2018-12-13-My-language-learning-expedition.md

 Teacher & Time:Jane.De / 2019-06-14 22:30 -- 22:55
 So deserved, especially with what he has had to go through and what he had to proved.
 Congrats kawhi! 🖐🏿🔥

+My Boy Kawhi is the Real Hero for Raptors !!!
+Just one season , he hit many clutch shoot , bring the whole tam to Final and   get the Trophy  , just Amazing🔥🔥 !!!